-The digital transition and smart shipping in general encompass a variety of different technologies where each emerging technology initiates detailed technical questions.
-The subject of SuAc 4.2 is the existing laws of the EU and their compatibility with the new technologies and developments discussed in Ac.
-2 and 3.
+The digital transformation and smart shipping in general encompass a variety of different technologies where each emerging technology initiates detailed technical questions.
+The subject of sub activity 4.2 is the existing laws of the EU and their compatibility with the new technologies and developments discussed in activities 2 and 3.
 Up to now, only partial areas have been regulated in the field of IWT.
 Legislators are challenged to enable the implementation of new technologies and create new legal structures for the use of those technologies.
-They must keep the fundamental freedoms of the European Union in mind and at the same time re-think previous principles such as the central responsibility of the shipmaster in (semi-) autonomous operations.
+They must keep the fundamental freedoms of the European Union in mind and at the same time re-think previous principles such as the central responsibility of the shipmaster in (semi-) autonomous operations and the number of crew members needed.